 Uninstall unwanted browser extensions manually

 Privacy is another issue.
 Browser extensions and search providers have access to some of your private information, like what exactly you search for.
 The security measures that the Redisearch.com search platform applies might not be enough.
 It collects users’ anonymous and personally-identifiable information.
-Therefore, this valuable data has to be concealed from the eyes of suspicious third-parties (What).
+Therefore, this valuable data has to be concealed from the eyes of suspicious third-parties (What is the value of your data?).
 Since we do not think that Redisearch.com is ready for the challenge, considering how unconcerned with your consent they seem to be, we hope you will decide to eliminate this product from SmartWave.

 In addition to this, we are certain that the Redisearch.com virus is related to the iSearch.babylon.com browser hijacker.
 The Babylon infection is rather widespread and well-known and many people have expressed negative comments about it.
 Some people indicated that this search platform exposed minors to pornographic content, but that is not all that users of browser hijackers risk – there are also gambling sites, scams, fake lotteries, and other content vulnerable to fraud.